 The Town Pump

-The most prominent historic structure in Boroughbridge is the town pump built by Mrs. Lawson of Aldborough Manor as a lasting memorial to her husband Andrew, who had died three years earlier.
+The most prominent historic structure in Boroughbridge is the town pump built by Mrs Lawson of Aldborough Manor as a lasting memorial to her husband, Andrew.

 Location: St James’ Square, Boroughbridge

 The Devil’s Arrows (or Devil’s Bolts, Three Greyhounds, Three Arrows, or Three Sisters) are three vast Bronze Age standing stones (known as menhirs) composed of millstone grit.
 Deeply grooved from millennia of rainfall, the tallest stone is 22.5 feet tall, making it the 2nd tallest menhir in Britain and taller than any stones at Stonehenge.
 The other two stones are 22 feet and 18 feet (5.5 m) high, respectively.